connorzl/FBMessage/Scripts/MostAllTime/Readme.md

 install tqdm with `pip install tqdm`

-Comment out 22/23 to include group chats
+pass in an input message directory using --path 'relative-path-to-messages-dir'

+group chats are toggled using --include_group_chats and --ignore_group chats

 # running